Inspired by the numerous open letters of my fellow bloggers, I chose to follow in their spirit of indirect candor.

 A what?

-in the Bay Area who drive Nissan 350Z's or Infiniti G35's.
+Let me explain.
+So, there are car clubs for people in the Bay Area who drive Nissan 350Z's or Infiniti G35's.
 They meet up and drive to different places together to hang out, talk, and admire each others cars.
 This particular run happens to be to Monterey.

 These people have too much time on their hands.